 - Large binary files like databases which don't benefit from Git's typical efficient storage of only the deltas between versions.
-(With binary files, Git must replace the whole file for each new version.)

-- Files updated frequently.

-- Files replicated on many Worker Nodes.
+(With binary files, Git must replace the whole file for each new version.) - Files updated frequently and/or files updated independent of LogStream. - Files replicated on many Worker Nodes.